adamlemmo/deloitte-test/README.md

 ##Introduction

-The brief was to create a page based on a Photoshop PSD located here:-
+The brief was to create a page based on a Photoshop PSD and jpeg files located here:-

 > https://www.dropbox.com/s/i2utt71o8orb0mj/Deloitte%20PSD.zip?dl=0.